blackydev/public-chat/README.md

 in `Basic username:password` format (where username:password is Base64 encoded).

 ## How to run

 It is required to install `docker` and `docker-compose`.

 ```
 docker-compose -f ./docker-compose.yml -p public-chat up -d
 ```

+The application runs on port 8080 by default.